abelmehari/abelmehari.github.io/_portfolio/A Comprehensive Analysis of the Relationship between International Trade, Imports, Exports, and Economic Growth A Study of China, India, and the United States (1990-2021).md

 While imports are often viewed as potential constraints on economic growth, they can play a pivotal role in stimulating growth by facilitating the transfer of technology from developed countries to developing economies (Awokuse.
 2011).
 (Islam, Hye, and Shahbaz.2012) contend that a long-term connection exists between imports and growth, particularly for high-income countries.
 Similarly, (Ugur.
 2008), in his investigation of imports and growth in Turkey, indicates that imports and growth exhibit a positive correlation, particularly for investment goods such as raw materials, as opposed to consumer goods.

 **METHODOLOGY**
 Economic growth is conventionally measured using the standard metric of Gross Domestic Product (GDP), as endorsed by reputable institutions such as the IMF and the World Bank.
 GDP, as a gauge of economic performance, encompasses various components, including consumption (C), investment (I), government spending (G), and net exports (X-M).
 Given that trade is intricately linked to economic performance, a substantial portion of empirical research has sought to unveil the correlation between economic growth and trade, drawing on historical data (Sheehey, 1992).
 The underlying rationale for this pursuit lies in the understanding that if trade significantly influences the measurement of economic performance within a given period, any alterations in trade patterns will have a direct impact on aggregate output, namely GDP.

 In alignment with previous research, this study adopts a methodological approach that centers on examining the correlation between economic growth and trade.
 Furthermore, this research extends the scope by delving into specific elements, assessing how both imports and exports distinctly affect economic growth.
-Based on the reviewed literature and the articulated problem statement, this study illustrates a conceptual model (Figure 1) portraying the intricate relationship between international trade and economic growth.
+Based on the reviewed literature and the articulated problem statement, this study illustrates a conceptual model.

 ![Figure 1.
 Conceptual Model of The Relationship between International Trade and Economic Growth](/images/Figure 1.
 Conceptual Model of The Relationship between International Trade and Economic Growth.PNG)